Registan Desert

 A severe drought in 1998 caused the displacement of approximately 100,000 nomadic people from the Registan desert region.
-Most of them are now living in temporary settlements between the Arghandab and Helmand Rivers and Registan.
+Most of them now live in temporary settlements between the Arghandab and Helmand Rivers and Registan.
 A large number are also being supported by the UN in camps for internally displaced persons (IDPs) in Kandahar Province.
 The UN is currently seeking strategies to return the nomads to their traditional livelihood of raising livestock in Registan.
 The Registan Desert is migrating westward, encroaching on former agricultural areas.
 The United Nations Environment Programme team reports that "up to 100 villages have been submerged by windblown dust and sand".
-In the country's northwest, sand dunes are moving onto agricultural land, their path cleared by the loss of stabilizing vegetation from firewood gathering and overgrazing.
+In the country's northwest, sand dunes are moving onto agricultural land, their path cleared by the loss of stabilizing vegetation due to firewood gathering and overgrazing.
 The UNEP team observed sand dunes nearly 50 ft high blocking roads, forcing residents to establish new routes.